Yancey County, North Carolina: High School (Grades 9–12)

-High school students have the option to enroll in Mayland Early College High School at the main campus of Mayland Community College in Spruce Pine.
+High school students in Yancey County have the option to enroll in Mayland Early College High School, located on the main campus of Mayland Community College in Spruce Pine.
+The program allows students to simultaneously complete their high school diploma and take college-level courses.
+While enrolled, students can earn college credits that count toward an Associate of Arts (AA) or an Associate of Science (AS) degree, depending on their course selection.
+This enables students to potentially graduate from high school having completed up to two years of college-level coursework, giving them a head start on higher education or career pathways.
+The Early College program is designed to reduce the total time and cost required for a college degree, provide exposure to college-level academics, and offer opportunities to explore career and academic interests.

 There are two private schools in the county: Arthur Morgan School in Celo and Yancey County Christian School in Burnsville.

 Higher Education

 Mayland Community College serves the Toe River Valley counties of Avery, Mitchell, and Yancey.
 The main campus is in Spruce Pine, on the Avery-Mitchell line, but the Yancey Learning Center, a satellite campus, is just outside of the Burnsville town limits on the west side.

 Library

 Avery-Mitchell-Yancey Regional Library (AMY) served the county, with the Yancey County Public Library branch located in Burnsville in the Yancey Collegiate Institute Historic District.
 The AMY system officially began in 1961.
 As a result of a Pride display, Yancey County commissioners began the process of taking over the library in June 2023.
 The library is set to become a county library on July 1, 2025.
 Some residents are suing.
 One reason given for opposing the change is the need to recover from Helene.